-In 2019, the Board reviewed its composition, the retirement and re-appointment of Directors.
-No new Director was appointed during the year ended 31 December 2019.
+In 2020, the Board reviewed its composition, the retirement, resignation and re-appointment of Directors.
+No new Director was appointed during the year ended 31 December 2020.

-Non-executive Directors were appointed for an initial term of three years and will continue in office thereafter subject to termination by notice in writing by either party to the other.
-In addition, all Directors including the Non-executive Directors are required to retire from office by rotation and are subject to re-election by shareholders at the Annual General Meeting (the "AGM") at least once every three years pursuant to the Company's Articles of Association.
-This is also in accordance with the Corporate Governance Code (the "CG Code").
+All Non-executive Directors and Independent Non-executive Directors are appointed for an initial term of three years and will continue in office thereafter subject to termination by notice in writing by either party to the other.
+In addition, all Directors are required to retire from office by rotation and are subject to re-election by shareholders at the Annual General Meeting (the "AGM") at least once every three years pursuant to the Company's Articles of Association.